gpanaretou/CEI_467_Project_Team8/README.md

 		- BUILD ARTEFACTS
 		- BUILD Map_Sql.jar

-ALTERNATIVE FOR BUILDING JAR.
+### ALTERNATIVE FOR BUILDING JAR. (easier)

+sudo apt install maven
-mvn clean install -> creates a .jar (less space from 70MB to 7kb)
+mvn clean install -> creates a .jar (less space from 70MB to 7kb, does not include dependencies)
 	- this method does not require intelliJ, only maven.